Spaceport America: SpaceX F9R

 SpaceX developed a launch site for testing their reusable first stage recovery methodology.
 Due to loss of the test vehicle in flight before it was brought to Spaceport America, no flights were conducted here.

-Google Skybender (former tenant)
+Google Skybender

 Google flight tested technology for deploying cellular-like communications equipment on aircraft.
 Test equipment was deployed on a conventional aircraft modified to be optionally-piloted.
 The Ultimate system would have been deployed on solar-powered high altitude UAVs.

 Facebook Aquila

 Facebook Aquila was developing technology for deploying cellular-like communications equipment on aircraft and intended to test first the aircraft (solar powered UAV), and then the full communication system.
 Customer cancelled program as a result of aircraft development problems, although ground had been broken on Spaceport America facilities.

 Energetic X Inc.

 Spaceport America has hosted two sessions of testing launch technology using ram accelerator technology to accelerate projectiles to high velocities.